-The National Bank of Ukraine has established mandatory reserve requirement of funds on a correspondent account at the National Bank of Ukraine, which depends on the balance of due to customers.
+The National Bank of Ukraine has established a mandatory reserve requirement of funds on a correspondent account at the National Bank of Ukraine, which depends on the balance of due to customers.
 During 2024 and 2023, the Bank complied with the requirements of the mandatory reserve standard established by the National Bank of Ukraine.

-Cash and cash equivalents for the purposes of the separate statement of cash flows comprised the following:
+Cash and cash equivalents for the purposes of the consolidated statement of cash flows comprised the following:

-31 December 2024 31 December 2023 Cash and cash equivalents for the purposes of the Statement of Financial Position 7,788,504 10,827,171 Loans and advances to banks (Note 5), excluding restricted account balances 10,819,863 21,532,123 Allowance for expected credit losses (19,802) (40,130) Total cash and cash equivalents 18,588,565 32,319,164
+31 December 2024 31 December 2023 Cash and cash equivalents for the purposes of the Statement of Financial Position 7,788,504 10,827,171 Loans and advances to banks (Note 5), excluding restricted account balances Allowance for expected credit losses 10,819,863 (19,802) 21,532,123 (40,130) Total cash and cash equivalents 18,588,565 32,319,164

-As at 31 December 2024, the Bank had balances on correspondent accounts in banks in Russian rubles in the amount of UAH 300,569 thousand (2023: UAH 324,533 thousand), which are restricted in use in accordance with the current legislation of Ukraine, and therefore excluded from the composition of cash and cash equivalents for the purposes of separate statement of cash flows.
-As at 31 December 2024 and 2023, the Bank recognised 100% allowance for expected credit losses on such balances.
+As at 31 December 2024, the Group had balances on correspondent accounts in banks in Russian rubles in the amount of UAH 300,569 thousand (2023: UAH 324,533 thousand), which are restricted in use in accordance with the current legislation of Ukraine, and therefore excluded from the composition of cash and cash equivalents for the purposes of consolidated statement of cash flows.
+As at 31 December 2024 and 2023, the Group recognised 100% allowance for expected credit losses on such balances.